3. What is Schema

 92. What is the use of ANALYSE (Ver 7) option in EXP command ?

-A flag to indicate whether statistical information about the exported
+A flag to indicate whether statistical information about the

 objects should be written to export dump file.